-- If any level of government exerts internal control or influence over an organization by appointing a majority of the organization's members and/or board of directors, the organization will not normally be eligible for licensing. - Notwithstanding the above, an organization is not eligible for licensing if, in the opinion of SLGA, the organization: - (b) Receives or has received public funds directly or indirectly; - (c) Is not sufficiently separated from an organization not eligible for licensing that receives or has received public funds; - (d) Is too closely connected with any level of government; or - (e) For any other reason is an inappropriate organization.
+- (a) Receives or has received public funds directly or indirectly; - (b) Is not sufficiently separated from an organization not eligible for licensing that receives or has received public funds; - (c) Is too closely connected with any level of government; or - (d) For any other reason is an inappropriate organization.

-6.25.11 Educational Organizations
+6.25.11.
+Educational Organizations